 I have talked about philosophy on BBC 2′s Culture Show, on BBC Radio 3 and 4, RTE-1 and ABC Australia; and was one of the BBC’s New Generation Thinkers for 2013.
-I’ve spoken at events including How The Light Gets In, the Month of Philosophy in Amsterdam, the Hay-On-Wye festival, the Galway Arts Festival, the Faculty of Public Health, the Happinez festival, TEDX, Latitude, the School of Life, the Idler Academy, the RSA, and the US Army’s STOICON resilience conference.
+I’ve spoken at events including How The Light Gets In, the Month of Philosophy in Amsterdam, the Hay-On-Wye festival, the Galway Arts Festival, the Faculty of Public Health, the Happinez festival, TEDX, Latitude, the School of Life, the Idler Academy and the RSA.

 I help to run the London Philosophy Club, which is the biggest philosophy club in the world, with over 4,000 members.
-I’m also involved in the Stoicism and Therapy project at Exeter University, and I’m working with the RSA on its Spirituality project..
+I’m also involved in the Modern Stoicism and Stoic Week project , which has received press coverage everywhere from Newsweek to the New York Times, and I worked with the RSA on its Spirituality project..